North Irish Horse: The Gothic Line

 Advancing again though mountainous countryside, another tank slid off the track and rolled six times down a 200-foot slope.
 The crew were not so lucky this time, as one was killed and the rest injured.
 The tank was a write-off.
 The race was on, however, to drive the Germans back, and the North Irish Horse was rushed in again to relieve the hard-pressed 142nd RAC Regt at Maria del Monte.
 On 3 September, it crossed the Conca river, followed by an attack on Coriana to secure the bridges crossing the Marano river.
 On 8 September, the regiment was withdrawn to a safer area in the knowledge that the Gothic Line had been broken.

-On 29 November, the regiment was advancing north to Monte Cavallo supporting the Mahratta infantry.
+On 29 November, the regiment was advancing north to Monte Cavallo supporting the 5th Mahratta Light Infantry.
 Lt Col Lord O'Neill arrived and took up a position of observation at a small stone barn.
 A heavy shell impacted nearby and he was killed.

 By this time, the autumn rains had arrived, which slowed the Allied advance but did not stop it.
 On 2 October, the regiment was ordered to move to Poggio Berni to relieve the 6th Royal Tank Regiment.
 Action continued until 3 November, when the Horse were pulled out of the line and local leave granted after a memorial service for those killed in action.